Friday, December 9, 2016

 "This is the noble truth of the cessation of dukkha: it is the remainderless fading away and cessation of that same craving, the giving up and relinquishing of it, freedom from it, nonreliance on it."

-It is said that this is the central doctrine of the Buddhism.
-However Dr. Ambedkar seems to be dissatisfied with this doctrine.
-According to him these principles are pessimistic in nature and cannot raise any hope in anybody if life to death and even Rebirth is suffering.
+It is said that this is the central doctrine of Buddhism.
+However, Dr. Ambedkar seems to be dissatisfied with this doctrine.
+According to him, these principles are pessimistic in nature and cannot raise any hope in anybody if life to death and even Rebirth is suffering.

-However it seems clearly that Dr. Ambedkar has not given much importance to the last two truths those clearly indicate “cessation of sorrow through Noble Eightfold Path”.
-Instead Dr. Ambedkar states that these noble truths are great hindrance for the non Buddhist to become Buddhist.
+However, it seems clear that Dr. Ambedkar has not given much importance to the last two truths, which clearly indicate “cessation of sorrow through the Noble Eightfold Path”.
+Instead, Dr. Ambedkar states that these noble truths are a great hindrance for the non-Buddhist to become Buddhist.

-Still, the Noble Truths also can be criticized.
+Still, the Noble Truths can also be criticized.
 First, according to this principle, everything is Dukkha…sorrow.
-Everything that man craves for is the sorrow.
-Craving for separation too is sorrow.
-If such is the case, even if one follows the Noble Eightfold Path, how he is going to get rid of the sorrow?
+Everything that man craves for is sorrow.
+Craving for separation, too is sorrow.
+If such is the case, even if one follows the Noble Eightfold Path, how is one going to get rid of the sorrow?

-Here, we must consider a fact that though followers of any religion in later times do tend to add, remove or modify some principles of the religion to suite to their times or ever-changing needs, but hardly one can change the central doctrine.
+Here, we must consider a fact that though followers of any religion in later times do tend to add, remove, or modify some principles of the religion to suit their times or ever-changing needs, hardly one can change the central doctrine.
 Buddha in his life seems to be a philosophically confused personality.
-Element of suffering he borrowed from Sankhya philosophers of his time and modified it to some extant.
+The element of suffering he borrowed from Sankhya philosophers of his time and modified it to some extent.
 None else but the Four Noble Truths should be attributed to Buddha as his basic philosophy that has overwhelmed almost all the oldest Buddhist scriptures.

-3. Dr. Ambedkar raises a serious question on the Buddhist concept of Soul, Deed and Rebirth.
-According to him, Buddha has denied existence of the Soul but is staunch believer in the deed (karma) and rebirth.
+3. Dr. Ambedkar raises a serious question on the Buddhist concept of Soul, Deed, and Rebirth.
+According to him, Buddha has denied the existence of the Soul but is a staunch believer in the deed (karma) and rebirth.
 This is a great paradox in Buddhist doctrine to which many answers have been proposed.
-Still, Dr. Ambedkar asks, if there is no Soul (Atma) how then there could be Rebirth?
-How there could be any act (deed) in an absence of the Soul?
+Still, Dr. Ambedkar asks, if there is no Soul (Atma), how then could there be Rebirth?
+How could there be any act (deed) in the absence of the Soul?

 This indeed is a valid question.
-There cannot be concept of rebirth in absence of the soul, though scholars have tried to find many explanations.
-From some scripts it seems that Buddha too had tried to find solution to this problem by raising counter questions, but not to the satisfaction.
-Existence of the soul is precondition to the concept of Rebirth.
+There cannot be a concept of rebirth in the absence of the soul, though scholars have tried to find many explanations.
+From some scripts, it seems that Buddha too had tried to find solution to this problem by raising counter questions, but to no satisfaction.
+The existence of the soul is a precondition for the concept of Rebirth.

 Buddha does not meet this condition.
 This is a great lacuna in his basic philosophy.
-When I read Buddhist oldest scriptures, in fact I do not find much difference between Tripitaka’s or Jataka’s and Hindu Purana’s except mention of some Buddhist elements.
-All Vedic God’s keep on floating around in almost every story.
-Miracles too have occupied greater part of the Life of Buddha, though Buddhists claim Buddhism being scientific religion.
-That way Buddhism, as considered by the people in general, has not anything special to boast of.
+When I read the oldest Buddhist scriptures, in fact, I do not find much difference between Tripitaka’s or Jataka’s and Hindu Purana’s, except mention of some Buddhist elements.
+All Vedic Gods keep on floating around in almost every story.
+Miracles too have occupied the greater part of the Life of Buddha, though Buddhists claim Buddhism is a scientific religion.
+That way, Buddhism, as considered by the people in general, has nothing special to boast of.
 It has no independent philosophy to offer of its own.

-DR. Ambedkar, though having serious doubts on Buddhism, had no choice but to embrace Buddhism, as Hinduism of those times (and to some extent even today) had crossed all the limits of inhuman practices of inequality and untouchability.
-Still a great scholar like him only could raise serious questions on a religion he was about to embrace with his millions of people!
+DR. Ambedkar, though having serious doubts on Buddhism, had no choice but to embrace Buddhism, as the Hinduism of those times (and to some extent even today) had crossed all the limits of inhuman practices of inequality and untouchability.
+Still, a great scholar like him could only raise serious questions about a religion he was about to embrace with his millions of people!

 No comments: